dyllandry/the-last-nvim-config/readme.md

 - plugin for detecting indent settings
   - make sure it plays well with TS indent module.
 I'm not sure how those interact.
 - setup git fugitive
+- setup git gutter
+    - include hotkeys for jumping to next change

 ## Tips